Helmi/profit-docker/README.md

 - Only one PT-Stack per VPS
 - PT-Notifications doesn't currently work
+- You need to re-login to Profit-Trailer every time you restart the container or server as Sessions will be killed.

 Feel free to post issues to this repository and I'll be glad to help fixing them.